Veracruz Mexico Travel Guide

 Temperature: Average annual temperatures remain warm, ranging from 25°C to 28°C (77°F to 82°F).
 The hottest months typically occur from May to October, with average highs reaching 31-33°C (88-91°F).
 The coolest period spans December to February, where average highs settle between 26-28°C (79-82°F).
 Even during the "cooler" months, the weather remains pleasant for most outdoor activities.

 This period has pleasant temperatures and less rain.
-It is ideal for outdoor activities and sightseeing.
+It is well-suited for outdoor activities and sightseeing.
 Carnival (Feb/Mar) has a festive and lively atmosphere.
 Major holidays like Easter (Semana Santa) also fall within this window.

 Pros: Pleasant weather, less rain, lively events.